-Vitamin C is an essential micronutrient for humans, but the body cannot make vitamin C on its own.
+Vitamin C is an essential micronutrient for humans,2 but the body cannot make vitamin C on its own.
 You need to consume vitamin C through external sources, such as through your diet or supplements.
 Like the B-complex vitamins, vitamin C is water-soluble.
-Because our bodies don’t store water-solubles well, vitamin C needs to be replenished every day.
+Because our bodies don’t store water-solubles vitamins well, vitamin C needs to be replenished every day.3

-Vitamin C helps support the immune system by supporting various functions* It is a potent antioxidant and helps fight oxidative stress which is important for a healthy immune response.* It also supports the functioning of white blood cells, which are major components of the immune system.*
+Vitamin C helps support the immune system by supporting various functions* It is a potent antioxidant and helps fight free radicals that can cause oxidative stress.* It also supports the functioning of white blood cells, which are major components of the immune system.*

 Which foods are high in Vitamin C?

-Ensuring your diet has an adequate amount of vitamin C is the first way you can help support your immune system.
-Some fruits that are high in vitamin C are citrus fruits such as oranges, grapefruits, lemons, and limes, as well as less common fruits like pineapple, kiwi, and watermelon.
-Many vegetables are also rich sources of vitamin C, including broccoli, spinach, green and red bell peppers, sweet potatoes, and tomatoes.*
+Eating foods that are rich in vitamin C is the first way you can help support your immune system.
+Natural sources of vitamin C include citrus fruits such as oranges, grapefruits, lemons, and limes,5 as well as less common fruits like pineapple, kiwi, and watermelon.6 Many vegetables are also rich sources of vitamin C, including broccoli, spinach, green and red bell peppers, sweet potatoes, and tomatoes.*